vanHeemstraSystems/konnected-alarm-panel-pro/300/README.md

 Follow above instructions, then try again.

-After a successful install on Mac of the CP2102 drivers, when trying again you will be shown a list of connected devices (in our casse one).
+After a successful install on Mac of the CP2102 drivers, when trying again you will be shown a list of connected devices (in our case: ```cu.Bluetooth-Incoming-Port -- Paired```).
 Choose the one and you will be prompted again as:

 ```
 Device Dashboard